Zettlr/zettlr-docs/docs/en/core/tables.md

 ## The Table Editor

 Obviously, writing Markdown tables is sometimes unavoidable, but always painful.
 It would be great if you could simply edit the table like you are used to from, e.g., Word processors, right?
-That's where Zettlr's built-in **table editor** (available from `1.4`) comes into play!
+That's where Zettlr's built-in **table editor** comes into play!

-While Zettlr maintains a strict policy on [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) ("What You See Is What You Get"), as it tends to blur your perception of what you are actually writing, tables are exempt from this policy.
-Because even though the [WYSIWYM](https://en.wikipedia.org/wiki/WYSIWYM) ("What You See Is What You Mean") approach is superior to WYSIWYG, there's simply no use in applying this to tables.

-Therefore, to aid you with writing tables, Zettlr is now shipping with a powerful table editor that brings to you everything you need to not completely lose your mind while creating tables in your documents.
+To aid you with writing tables, Zettlr ships with a powerful table editor that brings to you everything you need to not completely lose your mind while creating tables in your documents.
 With the table editor, the above mentioned table looks like this:

 ![A table as displayed by the table editor](../img/zettlr_table.png)

 Much better, am I right?
 Zettlr's table editor takes all Markdown tables found in your document, converts them into an HTML representation with editable content cells, and displays these instead of the underlying Markdown.
-This completely hides the Markdown source, but as we said, in this case this approach is much more favourable.
+This completely hides the Markdown source but in this case this approach is much more favourable than the [WYSIWYM approach](../concepts/wysiwym.md).

-Table editor needs to be enabled in Preferences, under the `Editor` tab.
+The table editor needs to be enabled in Preferences, under the `Editor` tab.
 When enabled, it will recognize the tables in the active document and make them easily editable.
 You can **enter the editing mode** simply by clicking into any of the cells inside the table and adding your content.
 The active cell will be highlighted for you.
 Additionally, the keyboard navigation that you know from famous word processors has also been implemented so that you can use `Tab`, `Return`, and the Arrow keys to navigate the table.
 Additionally, adding and removing columns and rows is also possible with the table editor's **edge buttons**.
 These are buttons that will appear when you hover over the table and let you perform various actions on the table.

 > Attention!
 When you activate the table by clicking inside one of the cells, you are entering the edit mode.
 To save your changes, make sure to **click outside of the table once you are done**, to exit the editing mode!
 Only then will the changes you've made to the table be applied to the underlying Markdown table.

 ## Keyboard Navigation

-But let us first turn to the keyboard navigation.
 You have the following shortcuts at your disposal:

 - `Tab`: Move to the next cell.
 If the last column is active, move to the first cell in the next row.
 If your cursor was in the last column of the last row, a new row will be added automatically.
 - `Shift-Tab`: Move to the previous cell.
 If your cursor was in the first column, move to the last cell in the previous column.